TNT-JEFFERSON/TERRENEITOR/⚒️ Mobility management/README.md

 # Build

-In this directory you will find what our robot is made of: all the lego pieces, arduino/electrical components, and materials used in the final robot.
+Now we will talk about, what our robot is made of: all the lego pieces, "ready to go"electrical components, and materials used in the final robot.

 What is Terreneitor made of?
 Terreneitor is made essentially of:
 - Pieces and lego parts from diverse lego sets we found in our robotics laboratory
-- While also using electrical components and arduino components
+- While also using "ready to go" electrical components
 - And our own parts and materials like personalized 3D printed models, silicone, tape and zip ties
+- Also, the main controller of our robot is an Arduino board

 In the chart below titled "THE LEGO PIECES OUR ROBOT USES ARE:", you will find:
 1) First, the amount of that especific piece we used on the robot